 During the first week of each quarter, the applied music instruction teachers submit their quarter's teaching schedule.
 These times become a permanent part of the quarter's schedule for that room, but may also be modified by the instructor during the course of the quarter.

 A weekly calendar is posted outside each practice room on Monday mornings, showing the lesson schedule for that week.
 Any time not pre-scheduled is available for student use.
 You may reserve the space by writing your name and the time requested directly on the calendar.
 The space is reserved on a first-come, first-served basis.

 Recital Hall and Rehearsal Hall

 The Recital Hall and Rehearsal Hall can be scheduled for rehearsal of approved ensembles and individual music students.
 Evening and weekend Recital Hall and Rehearsal Hall arrangements are made with the SCU Presents office.
 Arrangements for all other rooms and for the Recital Hall for time slots before 6:00 PM can be made through the music office.
-After any class, performance, or rehearsal (private or ensemble), the room must be restored to its original configuration:
+After any class, performance, or rehearsal (applied music or ensemble), the room must be restored to its original configuration:

-Rehearsal Hall - music stands replaced on racks, chairs stacked against mirrored wall, instruments put away, etc.
+Rehearsal Hall - music stands replaced on racks, chairs stacked against the mirrored wall, instruments put away, etc.

 NOTE: Please DO NOT place piano stools on top of the piano under any circumstances!